 Terms and Conditions:

-Coolum Beach Stay and Learn to Surf Package
+Coolum Beach Stay and Learn to Surf Package Highlights:

-Learn to Surf with Coolum Surfing School.
-Family owned and operated business for over 15 years.
+Learn to surf with Coolum Surfing School.
+Family-owned and operated business for over 15 years.

-Enjoy sun and surf of Coolum Beach.
+Enjoy the sun and surf of Coolum Beach.
 Great place to walk and be refreshed by the ocean breeze, shops, restaurants and cafes.

-Visit and enjoy everything that the Sunshine Coast has to offer while learning to surf at the same time.
-Other attractions on the Sunshine Coast include: Noosa, Hastings Street, Eumundi Markets, Australia Zoo, Glass House Mountains, Maroochydore, Caloundra and Maleny.
+Visit and enjoy everything that the Sunshine Coast has to offer while enjoying this Coolum Beach Stay and Learn to Surf Package at the same time.
+Other attractions on the Sunshine Coast include Noosa, Hastings Street, Eumundi Markets, Australia Zoo, Glass House Mountains, Maroochydore, Caloundra and Maleny.

 Description of Accommodation and Attractions: